-Caltrans' LD-IGR (Local Development -Intergovernmental Review) program often references parking reduction in our formal comment letters as an appropriate Transportation Demand Management (TOM) measure to support infill development.
-The program relies on statewide and nationwide research that documents how lack of parking can be a primary decision point to make a trip via transit, rail, bicycle, or pedestrian modes, rather than an automobile.
-Local jurisdictions such as cities use parking research to make policy decisions about minimum and/or maximum parking requirements for developments and provision of on-street and off-street parking in neighborhoods and around destination centers (central business district, arena, tourist attraction, etc.).
-The parking database and tool to estimate parking's effect on vehicle miles traveled (the two major outcomes of this project) can help inform policy decisions such as how much parking to require of local development projects.
+The parking database and tool used to estimate parking's effect on VMT (the two major outcomes of this project) can help inform policy decisions such as how much parking to require of local development projects.

 WHAT IS THE PROGRESS TO DATE?

 Kick-off meeting held September 3, 2019.
-TAC meetings were held in 2020 (3/4, 5/26, 9/8, 10/27) to discuss the analysis goals; implications of COVID travel restrictions on data collection and travel behavior; and the evaluation of alternative methods and our recommended.
-Aug.
-2020, a white paper of the initial proof-of-concept analysis was developed and submitted for external review and comment.
+TAC meetings were held in 2020 (3/4, 5/26, 9/8, 10/27) to discuss the analysis goals; implications of COVID-19 travel restrictions on data collection and travel behavior; and the evaluation of alternative methods and our recommendations.
+In August 2020, a white paper of the initial proof-of-concept analysis was developed and submitted for external review and comment.
 The paper was discussed at the 10/27 TAC meeting and was presented at the 2019 Annual Meeting of the transportation Research Board.
-This paper is currently under peer review for publication.

 The research team reviewed existing and on-going research related to this project and defined the analysis and project goals based on available methodologies and practices.
 The existing research and knowledge has been summarized and several performance indicators have been proposed to the technical advisory committee to help us evaluate alternative data collection methods (e.g., cost, time, quality).
 These indicators were discussed at the second technical advisory committee meeting.

-The research team evaluated alternative data collection options and developed a rubric comparing the alternative methods across the proposed performance indicators.
-In the Oct.
-2020 TAC meeting, we presented our recommended approach.
-In the April 2021 TAC meeting, we presented our draft survey sampling strategy and instrument for feedback.
-The research project was delayed due to COVID-19 pandemic and restarted February 2022.
-A phone survey was conducted by subcontractor West Group Research gathering data in Spring of 2022.
-TAC meetings took place April and June 2022.
-A final report was delivered by the contract end date of June 30, 2022, and is being refined for publishing over the summer of 2022.
+The research team evaluated alternative data collection options and developing a rubric that will compare the alternative methods across the proposed performance indicators.
+In the October 2020 TAC meeting, the research team presented their recommended approach.
+First, the researchers will analyze existing travel survey data by appending estimates of parking supply for residential locations.
+Second, they will develop and administer their own travel survey, which will expand and improve the sensitivity between parking characteristics and travel behavior outcomes.
+The research team is currently analyzing an existing travel survey for the four study cities, and they are developing a draft of the original travel survey to be administered in Fall 2021.
+In the April 2021 TAC meeting, they presented their draft survey sampling strategy and instrument for feedback.

 IMAGES

 Image 1: An aerial view of a parking lot adjacent to a shopping center shows vehicles parked and people walking around.
+This is a stock photo.

+Image 2: In a view down a long street, this photo shows a city from a residential district facing several high-rise buildings.
+Vehicles are parked along the street; few cars are using the roadway.
 This is a stock photo.

 The contents of this document reflect the views of the authors, who are responsible for the facts and accuracy of the data presented herein.
 The contents do not necessarily reflect the official views or policies of the California Department of Transportation, the State of California, or the Federal Highway Administration.
 This document does not constitute a standard, specification, or regulation.
 No part of this publication should be construed as an endorsement for a commercial product, manufacturer, contractor, or consultant.
 Any trade names or photos of commercial products appearing in this document are for clarity only.